Shingle Calculator

 feet

-Note: This assumes overhang applies on both sides.
-If your shed roof only overhangs on one side, enter half the value.
+Overhang is assumed on both sides.
+For a shed roof with overhang on one side only, enter half the value.

-Shingle Calculator – Understand Squares, Bundles & Pitch
+Shingle Calculator — Bundles, Squares & Cost Guide

-Use this shingle calculator to turn roof measurements into a clear shopping list.
-It converts your footprint into sloped roof area using a pitch factor, subtracts openings, applies a waste allowance, and returns roofing squares (100 ft² units) and bundles of shingles.
+This calculator converts your roof footprint into sloped area using a pitch factor, subtracts openings, applies waste, and returns roofing squares and bundle count.
+It also estimates material cost based on shingle type.

 What this calculator includes vs. doesn't include

-• Includes: footprint + overhangs, pitch factor, openings subtraction, waste, squares, bundles.
+• Includes: footprint + overhangs, pitch factor, openings, waste, squares, bundles, cost estimate

-• Doesn’t include: ridge/hip cap bundles, starter strip, underlayment rolls, ice & water shield, step flashing, drip edge.
+• Doesn't include: ridge/hip cap bundles, starter strip, underlayment rolls, ice & water shield, drip edge, flashing

 Common Pitch Factors (quick reference)